 Develop contingency plans

 Recognise that not all of your plans will work.
 Marketing is a creative process that grows and changes.
 You may need to develop contingency plans, extend your time frames, add a new step into your actions, or refine your marketing objectives.

 Developing and measuring marketing activities is a specialist field.
 It is a good idea to seek advice from professional marketing consultants if you are concerned that you don't have enough skills or experience.
 The Australian Marketing Institute provides resources, training and advice on marketing practices and standards.

-- Learn about direct marketing for print and online media.
+- Learn about direct marketing from the Association for Data-Driven Marketing and Advertising.